Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

 - `const` keyword is used when we wanna keep a check on a variable and prevent its value from being reassigned.
+- There is a tradition of having name of variable which are constant throughout in capitals.

 <hr>